istio/istio.io/content/en/docs/setup/install/helm/index.md

 if you remove a gateway).
 This does not happen when you use `helm template` with `kubectl`, and these resources must be removed manually.

+1. If you apply generated manifests using `kubectl apply --server-side` — including GitOps tools such as Argo CD and Flux that use `helm template` with server-side apply — you must set `base.validationFailurePolicy=Fail` when rendering the templates.
+This avoids a field manager conflict on the `ValidatingWebhookConfiguration`, where both the chart and the istiod webhook controller attempt to manage the `failurePolicy` field.
+This is not needed when using `helm install` or `helm upgrade` directly (including Helm 4, which uses server-side apply by default), as the chart handles this automatically.

 {{< /warning >}}